 Virginia Landlord-Tenant Act

-Whether you’re a landlord who's just getting started in property management or a veteran property owner who simply wants to polish up on the Virginia Residential Landlord and Tenant Act, you've landed on the right page.
-Having a solid grasp on Virginia landlord tenant law can prevent you from ending up in legal hot water down the line.
-It also is imperative for a respectful and clear landlord tenant relationship throughout the term of rent.
+Whether you’re a landlord who's just getting started in property management or a veteran Virginia residential landlord who simply wants to polish up on the Virginia Residential Landlord and Tenant Act, you've landed on the right page.

-Virginia Renter Rights and Responsibilities
+Tenant Rights and Responsibilities in Virginia

 law virginia tenant landlord

-• Live in a habitable unit that adheres to the state’s rent codes.
+• Live in a habitable dwelling unit that adheres to the state’s rent codes.

 • Have their repair requests answer by the landlord within a reasonable timeframe.